apache/storm/docs/Classpath-handling.md

 ---
 ### Storm is an Application Container

-Storm provides an application container environment, a la Apache Tomcat, which creates potential for classpath conflicts between Storm and your application.
+Storm provides an application container environment, a la Apache Tomcat, which creates a potential for classpath conflicts between Storm and your application.
 The most common way of using Storm involves submitting an "uber JAR" containing your application code with all of its dependencies bundled in, and then Storm distributes this JAR to Worker nodes.
 Then Storm runs your application within a Storm process called a `Worker` -- thus the JVM's classpath contains the dependencies of your JAR as well as whatever dependencies the Worker itself has.
 So careful handling of classpaths and dependencies is critical for the correct functioning of Storm.

 ### Adding Extra Dependencies to Classpath